 You can ask for the application fee to be waived if payment of the fee would cause you financial hardship.

-Some documents are exempt from release, for example if they:
+Some documents are exempt from release, for

 - Contain trade secrets

 If your request is unclear you may be asked to resubmit it so the documents you wish to access can be identified.